robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 * All _other systems_ that interact with the system of interest are included in the operational environment
 * Some enabling systems may exist outside the environment of operation, for example, the compiler used at the developer site, open source developer

 # Can you think of _other systems_ that introduce risk?
-# Can you think of _enabling systems_ that are introduce risk?
+# Can you think of _enabling systems_ that introduce risk?

 ---